JuDmnca/JuDmnca/README.md

 # Hi I'm Julie 👋👩🏻‍💻

-I'm a 22 years old creative developer, former Gobelins and working for Bonjour Paris.🌞
+I'm a 23 years old creative developer, former Gobelins and working for Lovelace Paris.

 ## Where to find me around the web 🌎: